commanderx16/x16-emulator/README.md

 ### iPad Build

-Using xcode open the project file in the emulator xcode directory.
+Using Xcode open the project file in the emulator xcode directory.
 A modified version of the SDL Library is included as a submodule.
 Ensure that you have updated the git submodules.

 Choose your device or simulator and press run.

 ### Linux Build